10 Amazing Things To Do in Baños, Ecuador

 5. Pailon del Diablo

-Pailon del Diablo is potentially the most famous waterfall in all of Ecuador.
-Its sheer strength and power will leave you shocked.
+Pailon del Diablo is potentially Ecuador’s most famous waterfall.
+Its sheer strength and power will shock you.

-This waterfall is located slightly out of town but only around 16km.
-It was difficult to get a taxi to take us there because of the blockades but we ended up making it.
+This waterfall is located slightly out of town, only around 16km.
+Because of the blockades, it was difficult to get a taxi to take us there, but we ended up getting there.

 The waterfall is a staggering 80 meters high and gets its power from Rio Pastaza.
 The entrance is only $2 and is totally worth it.